oicr-gsi/vidarr/architecture.md

 `sample1`.

 Every external key can be associated with multiple version names and multiple version values.
-This is designed to work with [Shemu's signatures](https://oicr-gsi.github.io/shesmu/tutorial.html#signature-and-signable-variables).
+This is designed to work with [Shesmu's signatures](https://oicr-gsi.github.io/shesmu/tutorial.html#signature-and-signable-variables).
 The design in Víðarr is meant to work something like this: